Beacon Coddle (Irish-Inspired Sausage, Potato and Guinness Stew)

 Whatever you put in your pot, Beacon (or Dublin) Coddle is best enjoyed with a pint of Guinness (or your preferred local stout).
 Happy Saint Patrick’s Day!
 Sláinte!

-Dublin Coddle (Irish Sausage, Potato and Guinness Stew)
+Dublin Coddle (sausage and Potato Stew)

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Add to Collection Add to Shopping List

 3.40 from 5 votes